j-moralejo-pinas/sphinx-linkfix/README.rst

 - 👥 `Authors <AUTHORS.rst>`_ - Project contributors and maintainers
 - 📜 `Changelog <CHANGELOG.rst>`_ - Project history and version changes
 - 📜 `Code of Conduct <CODE_OF_CONDUCT.rst>`_ - Guidelines for participation and conduct

----

-*A modern Python project template with comprehensive CI/CD and development tooling*